AMarie777/CS1660FinalProject/README.md

 * CNN Fear & Greed Index (Alternative.me API)

 Use collapsible UI elements:
 ✓ “Show All External Data Sources”
 ✓ “Expand Full Feature List”

 **User Points**
-Display how much points the user has so far, no need to display who won or who did not win, sns topic: email will do.
+Display how many points the user has so far; no need to display who won or who did not win, SNS topic: email will do.

 ---

-# 🔬 **Model Features (All Ranked Metrics)**
+# 🔬 Model Features (All Ranked Metrics)

 > Include this as an expandable section in the dev dashboard or documentation.